 The Government has announced a new payment to support people who face financial difficulty as a result of an instruction to self-isolate.
-Only people told to isolate on or after Monday 28th September will be eligible for this help.
-The scheme ends on 31 January 2021.
+Only people told to isolate on or after Monday 28th September 2020 will be eligible for this help.
+The scheme has been extended until the 31st March 2021

 Do I qualify?